 All returned checks are deposited twice, automatically and without notice.
 A Returned Check Fine of US$35 will be assessed to the student’s account for each unsuccessful check.

-Given OUM’s relatively low tuition fees, financial aid and loans from the University are not available.
+Financial aid and loans from the University are currently not available.
 To ease the burden of tuition payments, OUM has created payment plans.

 Payment plans are available to all OUM students, as long as the student is in good standing and has not abused the payment plan privilege in the past.

 OUM will accept payment on student accounts in installments as long as half of the balance is paid four weeks before classes begin, and the balance due is paid three weeks after classes begin.
 The installment payment plan is:

 • Four weeks before the term begins: half of tuition